Article Summary: National Parks Near Atlanta

 National Parks near Atlanta.
-If you’ve got Georgia on your mind than be advised that there’s much more to this incredible state than the Varsity and Georgia Tech.
+If you’ve got Georgia on your mind then be advised that there’s much more to this incredible state than the Varsity and Georgia Tech.

 In this article, we’ll familiarize you with the incredible national parks that are within a day’s drive of downtown Atlanta.

 There are 12 national park sites for you to see on your next visit to the Peach State.

 Now let’s go ahead with 12 reasons why you’ll want to hop in your car and make a day’s drive from Atlanta to one of these amazing places.

 - National Parks Near Atlanta